Can I change my divorce solicitors?

-One of the most common questions concerning divorce solicitors, is the right of a client to switch to a new solicitor, once proceedings have begun.
-Before delving into practicalities of how to change to a new solicitor, it is important to understand that it is always possible to appoint a new solicitor to take over your divorce proceedings.
+It is important to note that it is always possible to appoint a new solicitor to take over your divorce proceedings.
+When considering changing your divorce solicitor, it’s important to remember that you have the right to choose who represents you.
 The impact on your case though must be considered as what is the appropriate time to change.

 Family law is a highly specialised field – becoming ever more complex, day by day with many conflicting precedents.
-It is therefore important that if you have a more complicated divorce case that you need a solicitor who is up to the task and fully au fait with the current laws.
+It is therefore important that if you have a more complicated divorce case that you need a solicitor who is up to the task and fully up to date with the current laws.

 Complicated divorces include those that involve many dependent children with difficulties, sizeable or complex financial assets, involving multiple companies and investments, an aspect of international or conflict law or where there has been a pre-existing prenuptial agreement that one or both parties are now disputing either in part or in whole.

-So, should someone who is not satisfied with their divorce solicitor make an immediate change.
+So, should someone who is not satisfied with their divorce solicitor make an immediate change?
 What we would recommend is not to rush into changing but to firstly give your solicitor an opportunity to deal with anything that you feel unhappy about.
-If you are not happy at the explanation given, or the progress, or the way in which things are unfolding, then you should follow your gut feel and change solicitors to a firm that you know can deal with expert advice.
+If you are not happy at the explanation given, or the progress, or the way in which things are unfolding, then you should follow your gut feeling and change solicitors to a firm that you know can give expert advice.

 The simplest way of moving forward would be for the client to sign a document with the new solicitors, authorising the release of their files to the new divorce solicitor.
 If there is any obstruction to the handing over of the files when the bill has been paid the Law Society guidance is quite clear, that if you have paid for the services the file now belongs to the client and therefore they can insist that the file is handed over.

-It is important that, in addition to receiving the documentation and correspondence passing between solicitors, that you also receive all the attendance notes of any conversations between solicitors or any attendances at Court or any Advices given by the barrister.
-In order to give a full, proper and informed advice to a client who is changing solicitors you must have access to the entirety of the file.
+It is important that, in addition to receiving the documentation and correspondence passing between solicitors, that the file also contains all the attendance notes of any conversations between solicitors or any attendances at Court, or any advice given by the barrister.
+In order to give full, proper and informed advice to a client who is changing solicitors we must have access to the entire file to proceed.